 Again, I track every change, and I leave the “accept or reject” decision up to you.
-And yes, each of the services below includes more than one pass at changes.
+And yes, my Proofreading and Substantive Editing services below include more than one pass at changes.
 In other words, if you want to counter-propose an edit rather than accepting or rejecting, I’ll be happy to take another look.
-But at the least, I read every manuscript at least twice from start to finish, to verify smooth transitions and accuracy of corrections.
+But at the least, I read every Proofreading or Substantive Edit manuscript at least twice from start to finish, to verify smooth transitions and accuracy of corrections.

 I offer three basic editorial services:

 As a proofreader I find and mark errors or issues with spelling, grammar, punctuation and wording.
 Proofreading covers missing words and misused words, phrases or adages.
 As a proofreader I also edit for unintended clichés, and for awkward wording that would not warrant a substantial rewrite.

 Substantive editing includes proofreading (all services noted in the “Proofreading” paragraph), but also affords a deeper delve into the structure and mechanics of your manuscript.
 As a substantive editor, I will assess and suggest changes to plot, characters and character development, and the framework and pace of your story.
 I’ll point out redundancies, contradictions and out-of-character actions and sentiments.

 If you’ve already published your work without an editor’s services, or are unhappy with the job performed, a post-publish edit might be just the thing for you.
 If you’ve gotten editorial help from a friend who’s “pretty good at catching errors,” but now you’re getting negative reviews for typos….contact me.